JeffersonLab/SRO-RTDP/farm-tests/README.md

 May need minor updates (such as path) to run the scripts on ifarm.

 #### Demo list
 - [slurm-iperf3-prom-demo/](./slurm-iperf3-prom-demo/): The centralized metric DB is Prometheus.
-Node-exporters run the sender (native `iperf3` client) and receiver (native `iperf3` server) node.
+Node-exporters run on the sender (native `iperf3` client) and receiver (native `iperf3` server) node.

 - [slurm-podio2tcp-influxdb-demo/](./slurm-podio2tcp-influxdb-demo/): The centralized metric DB is InfluxDB.
 The sender node runs `podio2tcp`.
 The receiver node runs `tcp2podio`.

 ### Containers